Parkersburg South High School

-Parkersburg South High School (also known as South) in Parkersburg, West Virginia, United States serves grades 9 through 12, and is part of the Wood County School District.
+Parkersburg South High School in Parkersburg, West Virginia, United States serves grades 9 through 12, and is part of the Wood County School District.

 The school's colors are navy blue and white (with a touch of scarlet), and the mascot is a Patriot.
-The school's principal is Betsy Patterson.
-As of the 2016-17 school year, the school has 1,859 students.
-The Wood County School District has 13,259 students in 29 schools.
+The school's principal is Maria Francisco.
+As of the 2023-24 school year, the school has 1,384 students.
 Feeder schools are Edison Middle School and Blennerhassett Middle School.